 I know this because I have tested the water temps hour to hour over thousands of days and logged the data.
 I’m not bragging there is a point I’m going to make to help you.

 I know this will be hard for the average angler to do since there is no way they can be on the water every day like a river guide can.
-This is why I recommend discussing water temps and the best time to fish for trout in the summer with your local fly shops, They get reports from guides and many other anglers.
+This is why I recommend discussing water temps and the best time to fish for trout in the summer with your local fly shops and local trout guides if possible.
+They get reports from other guides and many other anglers.

 I also recommend trying to network with other anglers, make friends, or see if there is a local river fishing or fly fishing club near you.
 You might also have some luck getting this kind of information from the local guides.